Route – Circular from Constable Burton via Finghall

 The Wensleydale railway stopped passenger services in 1954.
 In 1990 and association was formed to reopen it with volunteers and a small paid staff.
 It re opened in 2003 and now runs regular services between Leeming Bar and Redmire.

-Having passed the 30 mph sign, the road bends to the left, but bear right through a metal hand gate, and follow the path by the hedge.
+Having passed the derestricted speed limit sign, the road bends to the left, but bear right through a metal hand gate, and follow the path by the hedge.
 When it ends, lift the metal wicket gate, and go through into the field.
 Turn left about 75 yards, then follow the path downhill.
 Having reached a track turn right, following it to the railway line.
 Cross and continue to the concrete bridge across the beck.
 Take the path opposite across the field, between the crops, to a kissing gate next to a sewage farm.
 Turn left and retrace your steps into the village.

 Did you follow this route ?

-let us know what you think.
+Let us know what you think.
 Please leave a comment below: